Mexico, How & Why?

 From San Cristobal de las Casas you must visit the villages of San Juan Chamula and Zincanantan – culturally rich and a fascinating insight into how the Mayans still live today.
 Leaving the cooler temperatures of San Cristobal area, head down the mountain stopping at Misol Ha and Agua Azul on the way to Palenque.
 We don’t want to give too much away, but you will for sure need your swimming costumes to swim in that lovely blue water!

 From Palenque have a local guide take you for a mysterious jungle tour.
 You will enter the jungle and hike through areas where people once lived, over their houses and to the Forgotten Temple.
 Often surrounded by howler monkeys who tend to sound like King Kong in the morning, yet like to hide from you, but a good guide will ensure you spot them and perhaps a Toucan or two.
 Listen for what sounds like a tiny frog croaking, and you have likely found a Toucan.
-From there go into the site of Palenque, where you are treated to a story that takes you back in time – you feel like you are actually there, right in the jungle, surrounded by enormous buildings where ceremonies and market places would have occurred.
+From there go into the site of Palenque, where you are treated to a story (different kinds of myths from Mexico) that takes you back in time – you feel like you are actually there, right in the jungle, surrounded by enormous buildings where ceremonies and market places would have occurred.
 We suggest you spend a couple of nights in Palenque, adjusting to the heat, getting to know the people and soaking in the culture.

 From Palenque it is worth the drive to the city of Merida.
 A very picturesque bus ride takes you through 4 states before you end up in Yucatan, the capital being Merida.